vindfrost/aboutmig/doc/install.md

 # Installation

-To install AboutMig on a linux distrobution, follow these exact steps:
+To install AboutMig on a linux distribution, follow these exact steps:

 ```bash
 # Clone the repository